Bron222/IBM-Fullstack-Certification-Progress/02-intro-cloud-computing/Mod 1/notes.md

-# Notes for 02 Intro Cloud Computing
+# Notes for mod 1 of Cloud Computing

 ## Characteristics